vmware-tanzu/vm-operator/pkg/util/cloudinit/schema/README.md

 ## Generating the Go source code

-Run `make generate-go`.
-If the local system has `npm`, it is used to install `quicktype`, which is then used to generate `cloudconfig.go` from the schema.
-Otherwise a container image is built from `Dockerfile.quicktype` which is then used to generate the Go source code.
+Run `make generate-go` to generate the Go source code.
+If the local system has `npm`, it is used, otherwise a container image is used with either Docker or Podman.